-Led by Executive Director Jennifer Bowles, the Water Leaders class brings together 20 or so participants in their early to mid-career from across California and various stakeholder groups.
+Led by Executive Director Jenn Bowles, the Water Leaders class brings together 20 or so participants in their early to mid-career from across California and various stakeholder groups.
 The program deepens knowledge on water, enhances individual leadership skills and prepares class members to take an active, cooperative approach to decision-making about water resource issues.
 Each class member is paired up with a mentor from a leading stakeholder group or who works as a policymaker.

-The program began in 1997 and we are particularly proud that several of our “Water Leaders” have gone on to achieve top positions at the state Legislature, government agencies, nonprofit organizations and leading private companies involved in water.
+The program began in 1997 and now boasts more than 400 graduates.
+We are particularly proud that several of our Water Leaders graduates have gone on to achieve top positions at the state Legislature, government agencies, nonprofit organizations and leading private companies involved in water.
 Check out our profiles under Where are They Now?

 Designed as a program for working professionals in early- to mid-career, participation still involves a strong time commitment from both the class member and the employer.

-Class members are required to:
+During the year, class members are required to:

-- Attend two Foundation water tours (tours are two or three days);
+- Attend two Foundation water tours.

-- Attend the Foundation’s annual Water 101 Workshop, annual water conference and participate in the Water Leaders auction;
+- Attend the Foundation’s annual Water 101 Workshop, annual water conference and participate in the Water Leaders auction.

-- Spend a day “shadowing” a mentor who is a major water leader (from government, urban, agriculture, environmental organization, private businesses, or public interest group);
+- Spend a day “shadowing” a mentor who is a major water leader (from government, urban, agriculture, environmental organization, private businesses, or public interest group).

-- Interview the mentor about an issue selected for the class;
+- Interview the mentor about an issue selected for the class.